davidchenlee/MESOscope/README.md

 - Check the sequencer
 - Implement findSampleContour()
 - Multi-thread demuxAllChannels_()
-- Fix how to deal with multithread exception in the Filterwheel class
 - Do a post-sequence clean up routine to set the pockels outputs to 0
 - For the vibratome, show a progress bar for the slicing sequence
 - Maybe install VTK to display tiff images